<?xml version="1.0" encoding="UTF-8"?>

 Parallel (or adjacent) play, in which a child may be playing more or less the same thing as other nearby children, with more or less the same objects and materials, and more or less the same narrative or storyline but is separate from them

-Associative play, in which a child may appear to be part of a group of playmates and even sharing playthings with them, yet is not actually connected or communicating with them
+Associative play, in which a child may appear to be part of a group of playmates and even sharing playthings with them, yet is not actually directly connected or communicating with them

 Cooperative play, in which a child is actively engaged in a group of people playing and is fully part of that narrative